ethyca/fidesops/docs/fidesops/docs/postman/using_postman.md

 2. Configure what data you care about, and what to do with it:
       1. SEND `Create/Update Policies` - Creates a Policy to handle Privacy Requests
       2. SEND `Create/Update Access Rule` - Defines an `access` Rule on the previous Policy, which specifies results will be uploaded to the configured local storage
-      3. SEND `Create/Update Rule Targets` - Specify a RuleTarget that says to will return data that has been marked as having a `user.provided.identifiable` data category
+      3. SEND `Create/Update Rule Targets` - Specify a RuleTarget that says to will return data that has been marked as having a `user` data category
 3. Create ConnectionConfigs, and add connection secrets for the `postgres_example` and `mongodb_example` mock databases:
       1. SEND `Create/Update Connection Configs: Postgres`
       2. SEND `Create/Update Connection Configs: Mongo`